 Going back to the album, we learn that the production of the album already started in 2018 when Sofie’s friend got pregnant unlocking special emotions in her.
-She spent 14 days in a forest house on her own, practising meditation and sketching the first pieces of the album.
-The album took its final form in 2020 once she shared the music with Christian Rohde who was launching the interCourse label and they decided to produce the album together.
+She spent 14 days in a forest house on her own, meditating and sketching the album’s first pieces.
+The album took its final form in 2020 once she shared the music with Christian Rohde, who was launching the interCourse label, and they decided to produce the album together.

-She reveals the biggest challenge for her work with Holotropica was to actually finish the album: For some reason, I kept losing my grip on the production, and therefore the process has been very long.
+She reveals the biggest challenge for her work with Holotropica was actually to finish the album: For some reason, I kept losing my grip on the production, and therefore the process has been very long.
 The main part of the production was made within two weeks back in 2018 and had lyrics and vocals.
 But after that, I got stuck in the expression of the music and couldn’t finish it.
 I picked up the work in waves and recorded saxophone and other elements.
-But only when I started producing with Christian Rohde (_iC_iC_) the album as a whole begin to show.
+But only when I started producing with Christian Rohde (_iC_iC_) did the album begin to show.

 Birch also shares that she’s learned so much during her process with Holotropica as most of the tracks initially produced have been constantly transforming in waves.
 Eventually, the 8 tracks seemed to fit together and speak the language of the album.
 She approached the production in a much more compositional way than she usually does.
 These tracks are not only pads and ambient scapes, they are also melodies, chords, and themes.

-And in 2021, during the final phase of the album production, Birch also experienced her first pregnancy, and the themes of the album are mirroring me the artist’s spiritual journey and her wish to go deeper into understanding herself and the world around her: During this period of 4-5 years, I have grown and become so much more aware of everything.
-My thought climate has changed slowly and steadily, I have become more present, and free of anxiety and depression.
-For me, working on a meditation practice has changed my life, and I wish to share and encourage others to discover their own potential through my work with sound and music.
+And in 2021, during the final phase of the album production, Birch also experienced her first pregnancy.
+The themes of the album are mirroring me the artist’s spiritual journey and her wish to go deeper into understanding herself and the world around her: During this period of 4-5 years, I have grown and become so much more aware of everything.
+My thought climate has changed slowly and steadily, I have become more present and free of anxiety and depression.
+Working on a meditation practice has changed my life, and I wish to share and encourage others to discover their potential through my work with sound and music.